 Cambashi: automotive industry disruption means executives must stay ahead of the curve

-How can automotive industry intelligence help companies minimise threats, maximise opportunities and maintain a competitive edge?
+Industry intelligence and training needed to ensure automotive companies maintain a competitive edge

-CAMBRIDGE, CAMBRIDGESHIRE, UNITED KINGDOM, April 6, 2022 /EINPresswire.com/ -- As the automotive industry continues to change at pace – with major factors including the emergence of electric cars, supply chain issues and sustainability concerns – companies in this sector must stay up to date, says Cambashi, a global leader in market research and industry analysis.
+CAMBRIDGE, CAMBRIDGESHIRE, UNITED KINGDOM, April 6, 2022 /EINPresswire.com/ -- As the automotive industry continues to change at pace – with major factors including the emergence of electric cars, supply chain issues and sustainability concerns – companies in this sector must stay up to date, says Cambashi, a global leader in research for engineering and industrial software markets.

-The knockout punch inflicted by the COVID-19 pandemic in the first half of 2020 had a severe impact on this globally integrated industry.
-Symptoms have included disruption in Chinese parts exports, large-scale manufacturing interruptions across Europe and even the closure of some assembly plants in the United States.

-In addition, sustainability issues and the transition from cars with internal combustion engines (ICEs) to Electric Vehicles (EVs) are all causing massive changes throughout the automotive industry, covering supply chain, production, sales operations and regulation.

-Businesses need to take advantage of the latest market intelligence in order to keep track of key automotive industry trends, challenges and regulations across all the countries they operate in.
+Automotive companies need to take advantage of the latest market intelligence in order to keep track of key industry trends, challenges and regulations across all the countries they operate in.

 “People involved in business communications within this industry, from CEOs to sales and marketing managers, are finding it challenging to keep up with key trends impacting the sector,” said Simon Hailstone, Principal Consultant, Cambashi.
 “To stay ahead of the curve, tactical industry intelligence, updated by industry experts and linked to the latest trends in the industry, is fundamental.”